-Thomas Rudel, Department of Human Ecology, School of Environmental and Biological Sciences; and Department of Sociology, School of Arts and Sciences, was cited for work in environmental sociology, particularly research on tropical deforestation and reforestation.
+Thomas Rudel, Department of Sociology, was cited for work in environmental sociology, particularly research on tropical deforestation and reforestation.

-Norman Swanson, Department of Economics, School of Arts and Sciences, was honored for his theoretical and applied contributions in econometrics, including time series econometrics and forecasting (Not pictured).
+Norman Swanson, Department of Economics, was honored for his theoretical and applied contributions in econometrics, including time series econometrics and forecasting (Not pictured).

-Seth D. Koven, Department of History, School of Arts and Sciences, was honored for his award-winning research on the history of ethics, and for inspiring his students to take risks and explore challenging topics.
+Seth D. Koven, Department of History, was honored for his award-winning research on the history of ethics, and for inspiring his students to take risks and explore challenging topics.

-Carolyn M. Moehling, Department of Economics, School of Arts and Sciences, was recognized for her influential American economic history research and her ability to teach students how economists think and characterize issues related to social inequality.
+Carolyn M. Moehling, Department of Economics, was recognized for her influential American economic history research and her ability to teach students how economists think and characterize issues related to social inequality.

-Nelson Maldonado-Torres, Department of Latino and Hispanic Caribbean Studies, Program in Comparative Literature, School of Arts and Sciences, was recognized for his transformative redefinition of Latino and Ethnic Studies and his ability to challenge students to question accepted doctrine to develop their own voices.
+Nelson Maldonado-Torres, Department of Latino and Caribbean Studies and Program in Comparative Literature, was recognized for his transformative redefinition of Latino and Ethnic Studies and his ability to challenge students to question accepted doctrine to develop their own voices.

-Ulla D. Berg, Department of Latino and Hispanic Caribbean Studies and Department of Anthropology, School of Arts and Sciences, was honored for her highly regarded cross-disciplinary research on critical issues related to contemporary migration, ethnicity, and race, particularly her substantial and original contributions to a more nuanced understanding of the recent exodus from Peru to the United States.
+Ulla D. Berg, Department of Latino and Caribbean Studies and Department of Anthropology, was honored for her highly regarded cross-disciplinary research on critical issues related to contemporary migration, ethnicity, and race, particularly her substantial and original contributions to a more nuanced understanding of the recent exodus from Peru to the United States.

-Joanna L. Kempner, Department of Sociology, School of Arts and Sciences, Institute for Health, Health Care Policy and Aging Research was honored for her innovative research on the social and cultural construction of illness, particularly her exploration of the gendering of illnesses such as migraine and cluster headaches.
+Joanna L. Kempner, Department of Sociology, was honored for her innovative research on the social and cultural construction of illness, particularly her exploration of the gendering of illnesses such as migraine and cluster headaches.

-David Chen Yu Shih, Department of Physics and Astronomy, School of Arts and Sciences, was honored for contributing to the formal and phenomenological aspects of High Energy Theoretical Physics and his work on theories of supersymmetry breaking and mediation.
+David Chen Yu Shih, Department of Physics and Astronomy, was honored for contributing to the formal and phenomenological aspects of High Energy Theoretical Physics and his work on theories of supersymmetry breaking and mediation.

-Weijie Song, Department of Asian Languages & Cultures, School of Arts and Sciences, was honored for publishing works in English and Chinese that have contributed to film studies, popular culture, diaspora studies, and cross-cultural and literary studies.
+Weijie Song, Department of Asian Languages and Cultures, was honored for publishing works in English and Chinese that have contributed to film studies, popular culture, diaspora studies, and cross-cultural and literary studies.

-Elizabeth B. Torres, Department of Psychology, School of Arts and Sciences, was recognized for contributing to the understanding of the neural control of movement and the relationship between the motor and cognitive phenomena.
+Elizabeth B. Torres, Department of Psychology, was recognized for contributing to the understanding of the neural control of movement and the relationship between the motor and cognitive phenomena.

-Emily S. Van Buskirk, Department of Germanic, Russian and Eastern European Languages & Literature, School of Arts and Sciences, was honored for her work in Slavic literary studies which has transformed the understanding of the life and times of Russian writer Lydia Ginzburg.
+Emily S. Van Buskirk, Department of Germanic, Russian and Eastern European Languages and Literature, was honored for her work in Slavic literary studies which has transformed the understanding of the life and times of Russian writer Lydia Ginzburg.

-Emily Allen-Hornblower, Classics, School of Arts and Sciences, was recognized for her passionate dedication to teaching and mentoring, and her skillful guidance of class discussions, which allows to discover for themselves how to find the answers to important questions.
+Emily Allen-Hornblower, Department of Classics, was recognized for her passionate dedication to teaching and mentoring, and her skillful guidance of class discussions, which allows to discover for themselves how to find the answers to important questions.

-Weijie Song, Asian Languages and Cultures, School of Arts and Sciences, was recognized for his passionate and enthusiastic teaching and for fostering critical thinking, independent reflection and group interactions among his students.
+Weijie Song, Department of Asian Languages and Cultures, was recognized for his passionate and enthusiastic teaching and for fostering critical thinking, independent reflection and group interactions among his students.

-Anne Morrison Piehl, Department of Economics, Program in Criminal Justice, School of Arts and Sciences, was honored for her work on state commissions to improve the criminal justice system by reforming corrections policies and criminal sentencing, expanding special drug courts to increase treatment opportunities and reduce prison time, and for her national leadership on the pressing issue of increased incarceration in the United States.
+Anne Morrison Piehl, Department of Economics and Program in Criminal Justice, was honored for her work on state commissions to improve the criminal justice system by reforming corrections policies and criminal sentencing, expanding special drug courts to increase treatment opportunities and reduce prison time, and for her national leadership on the pressing issue of increased incarceration in the United States.
 Piehl also was recognized for her key role in the Boston "Operation Ceasefire" project, working closely with the police department to strategize how to reduce violent crime and provide needed data to help police departments make changes to improve residents' lives in their communities.

 Photo credits: J. Somers Photography LLC